rumster/program-extension-synthesis/README.md

 2. Download and install the [Graphviz](http://www.graphviz.org/ "Graphviz") package.
 Add the 'bin' sub-directory to the working path.

-3. Add the gp.jar file to your CLASSPATH variable.
+3. Add the pexyn.jar file to your CLASSPATH variable.

-4. Test the installation by entering 'java -jar gp.jar factorial.spec' at the examples directory.
+4. Test the installation by entering 'java -jar pexyn.jar factorial.spec' at the code/benchmarks/jminor sub-directory.

-## Dependencies
-You should download the [Util](https://github.com/rumster/Util/ "Util") project and reference it to compile the code.